fizaguirre/confpeering-ix/README.md

 # Aditional notes about the setup

 ## Project structure
 The project has two components.
 The CONPEERING-IX application that runs in top of Mylar and a web server acting as a proxy server for HTTPS termination.
-The web server stands in front of the CONFPEERING-IX application and handle the HTTPS encryption between client and server.
+The web server stands in front of the CONFPEERING-IX application and handle the SSL encryption between client and server.

+### Comunication flow

 Client <-> Apache 2.2.22 <-> CONFPEERING-IX